 - Fit snugly at the heel to stop the foot from moving forward while walking.

 - Allow room for the toes – approximately 1.25 cm (a thumb’s width) between the longest toe and the tip of the shoe while your child is standing up.

 - Have a 5 mm space between the edge of the shoe and all toes.

 - Have a small crease in the material if you pinch the shoe while your child standing.

 Your child should always try on shoes before you buy them.

 Shoes used to fix problems such as flatfoot or intoeing are called corrective footwear.
 Most children don’t need special footwear.
 Your child’s feet and legs will change naturally as she grows.

 What is flatfoot?

-The arch of the foot between the heel and the big toe (the natural curve at the bottom of the foot) develops before 6 years of age.
+The arch of the foot between the heel and the big toe (the natural curve at the bottom of the foot) develops before 6 years old.
 Almost all children younger than 18 months of age have flat feet.
-This can also be common until your child is 6 years of age.
-A small number of children still have flatfoot by the time they are 10 years of age.
+This can also be common until your child is 6 years old.
+A small number of children still have flatfoot by the time they are 10 years old.

 What is intoeing?